fetchai/agents-aea/docs/index.md

 - The <a href="acn">Agent Communication Network (ACN)</a>: A peer-to-peer communication infrastructure that enables AEAs to directly communicate with one another without any intermediaries.
 - The <a href="simple-oef">sOEF</a>: A search and discovery system allowing AEAs to register themselves and the services they offer, and search for agents who offer specific services.
 - The <a href="https://aea-registry.fetch.ai/" target="_blank">AEA Registry</a>: A space to store and share AEAs or individual agent components for anyone to find and use.
 - Blockchains: AEAs can use blockchains as a financial and commitment layer.
-Each <a href="ledger-integration">ledger plug-in</a> provided by the framework adds the ability for AEAs to interact with a specific ledger, such as the <a href="https://docs.fetch.ai/ledger_v2/">Fetch.ai blockchain</a> or <a href="https://ethereum.org/en/" target="_blank">Ethereum</a>.
+Each <a href="ledger-integration">ledger plug-in</a> provided by the framework adds the ability for AEAs to interact with a specific ledger, such as the <a href="https://docs.fetch.ai/ledger_v2/" target="_blank">Fetch.ai blockchain</a> or <a href="https://ethereum.org/en/" target="_blank">Ethereum</a>.
 - Smart Contracts: <a href="contract">Contract packages</a> are wrappers around smart contracts that allow AEAs to interact with them through a common interface.

 ## How to get involved?

 There are many ways for you to get involved.
 You can create agents, develop new agent components, extend existing components, and contribute to the development of the framework or other related tools.
-Please refer to the <a href="https://github.com/fetchai/agents-aea/blob/main/CONTRIBUTING.md">Contribution</a> and <a href="https://github.com/fetchai/agents-aea/blob/main/DEVELOPING.md">Development</a> guides.
+Please refer to the <a href="https://github.com/fetchai/agents-aea/blob/main/CONTRIBUTING.md" target="_blank">Contribution</a> and <a href="https://github.com/fetchai/agents-aea/blob/main/DEVELOPING.md" target="_blank">Development</a> guides.

 ## Next Steps